Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

+In the previous examples we have seen that reflecting the instanton at $x_4^\mathrm{i}$ can mimic the reduction of $\mathcal{W}_0$ for large $\tilde \gamma$.
+However, the predictions still considerably differ from the exact numerical results.
+In the following, we will improve the effective reflection points.
+This will confirm the generalization of the reflection picture even for poleless fields.

+Before doing so, let us emphasize that such an improvement will only affect the region with a $\tilde \gamma$ larger than the critical threshold.
+Strictly speaking, it will in general not allow a prediction around the critical point which we define to be the one where both fields start to contribute equally.
+But, as we will discuss in Sec.~\ref{subsec:real-Keldysh-crit}, an appropriate perturbative treatment based on the introduced intersection points will allow a very accurate analytical prediction for the critical point as well.
+Indeed, this is a powerful way to find out when the weak field contribution starts to dominate.
+Actually, this is a highly challenging problem which has been not tackled before analytically, since for most field combinations, as for instance Gaussian fields, the corresponding equation is of transcendental type.
+More details will be discussed in Sec.~\ref{subsec:real-Keldysh-crit}.

+Let us first elaborate the first improvement mentioned above in order to predict the rate for sufficiently large $\tilde \gamma$.
+We argued before that some region after the intersection points will be necessary.
+Hence, we first write a correction of the form

-Once we determine the parameter $\delta$, the relevant combined Keldysh parameter $\tilde \gamma$ in the final expressions has to be modified, since the critical parameter ${\tilde \gamma}^\mathrm{crit}$ will still be determined by the intersection point\footnote{This is in general characteristic for fields without poles.
+where $\delta/\tilde \omega$ denotes some displacement parameter $\delta$ we have to specify.
+Once we have computed $\delta$, the relevant parameter $\tilde \gamma$ in the final expressions has to be modified as well, since ${\tilde \gamma}^\mathrm{crit}$ will still be determined by the intersection point\footnote{This is in general characteristic for fields without poles.
 There is always a difference between the effective reflection point and the critical point in which the weak field begins to contribute.
-For fields with a distinct pole structure this disagreeance vanishes, at least in the highly weak limit, i.e. $\epsilon \ll 1$, which is the attractive and relevant regime for the assisted mechanism.}.
+For fields with a distinct pole structure such a disagreeance is not present, at least in the highly weak limit $\epsilon \ll 1$.}.
+Here, we are interested in the behaviour for $\tilde \gamma \gg {\tilde \gamma}^\mathrm{crit}$.
+Therefore, we keep $x_4^\mathrm{i}$ as some approximate critical point.
+Then, the relevant modifications can be written as

-However, one should keep in mind that the latter is not exact with respect to the true critical threshold.
-The true value will be smaller.
-The critical point, which determines the true critical threshold for fields without poles, is rather of the form